opencm/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 You must supply the deployment's ID, either in the page context, or by specifying it in the widget configuration.

-The following table provides information regarding some of the other parameters that can be specified for this widget.
+The following list provides information regarding some of the other parameters that can be specified for this widget.

 * `Refresh Time Interval` - How frequently the data in the widget is refreshed (in secs).